Pabitra-33/Bio-Data_Form/README.md

 # Bio-Data_Form
 Created one bio-data form in HTML5.
-This form contains all the important information about the user.
+This form contains all the important information about the user.<br>
+This HTML template includes fields for name, date of birth, gender, address, email, phone, education, experience, and skills.
+It uses various input types such as text, date, select, email, and textarea to capture different types of information.